Asfak06/bem-task/README.md

 ## Note :

-separate port is used for development and productior mode. task-server.js file is used for the sake of deployment.
+separate port is used for development(3007) and production(3000) mode. task-server.js file is used for the sake of deployment.